zuozhenggh/learning-library/oci-library/oci-hol/da-functions-load-file-into-adw-python/fn-lab/lab.md

   All {resource.type = 'fnfunc', resource.compartment.id = 'ocid1.compartment.oc1..example'}
   ```

-  Note: make sure you replace above value with your compartment OCID.
+  > Make sure you replace the above value with your compartment OCID.
 To get the compartment OCID, open the navigation menu, select **Identity**, and then **Compartments**.

-## Create Object Storage Buckets
+## **Step 3:** Create Object Storage Buckets

 You need two buckets in Object Storage, the `input-bucket` and the `processed-bucket`.
-The first bucket (`input-bucket`) is the location where you will drop the CSV files to be imported into Autonomous Datawarehouse.
-The files will be moved to the second bucket (`processed-bucket`) once they are processed.
+The first bucket (`input-bucket`) is where you will drop the CSV files.
+The function will import them into Autonomous Datawarehouse.
+Once the function processed the files, it moves them to the second bucket (`processed-bucket`).

 Let's create the `input-bucket` first: